AppImage/docs.appimage.org/source/packaging-guide/optional/updates.rst

 Using appimagetool
 ^^^^^^^^^^^^^^^^^^

-Use :code:`appimagetool -u` to embed update information (as specified in the AppImageSpec).
+Use :code:`appimagetool -u` to embed update information (as specified in the AppImageSpec) and generate the corresponding :code:`.zsync` file you can upload to the place mentioned in the update information.

 .. code-block:: shell